 This exhibition is curated by Dr. Sarah Eckhardt, Associate Curator of Modern and Contemporary Art, and sponsored by Dr. Ronald A. Crutcher and Dr. Betty Neal Crutcher.

-Co-founded by Beuford Smith and Joe Crawford, this digital representation of The Black Photographers Annual was made possible by the generosity of Mr. Smith, who granted the VMFA a copyright license to present these volumes online for two years.
+Founded by Beuford Smith and published by Joe Crawford, this digital representation of The Black Photographers Annual was made possible by the generosity of Mr. Smith, who granted the VMFA a copyright license to present these volumes online for two years.